spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 2. Define the access permissions for the storage bucket and associate the permissions with an IAM entity.
 The IAM entity may be a user, service principal, or role depending on your infrastructure provider.

-3. Generate the long-term access credentials for the IAM entity with sufficient permissions to perform the bucket-related operations.
-When you generate the long-term access credentials for an IAM entity, you do not embed the application's identity that will use the credentials.
-In your case, you do not use Palette's identity while generating the access credentials.
-Therefore, any application with access to the credentials can assume the IAM entity's role.
-Next, you will share the credentials with Palette so that it can assume the IAM entity's role to perform the bucket-related operations.
+3. Generate the static credentials for the IAM entity with sufficient permissions to perform the bucket-related operations.

+4. Share the static credentials with Palette so that it can assume the IAM entity's role to perform the bucket-related operations.

 The following sections will provide more detailed instructions.
 Select the tab that matches the environment where you want to create a backup.